-MARLBORO TOWNSHIP FIRE DISTRICT NO. 1 MONMOUTH COUNTY, NEW JERSEY Financial Statements December 31, 2018 and 2017 With Independent Auditors' Report
+MARLBORO TOWNSHIP FIRE DISTRICT NO. 1

-Marlboro Township Fire District No. 1 Monmouth County, New Jersey December 31, 2018 and 2017

-TABLE OF CONTENTS

-Management's Discussion and Analysis (Unaudited) A1 - A6

-Independent Auditors' Report 1 - 3

-Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 4 - 5
+MONMOUTH COUNTY, NEW JERSEY

 Financial Statements

+December 31, 2019 and 2018

+With Independent Auditor's Report

+Marlboro Township Fire District No. 1 Monmouth County, New Jersey Table of Contents December 31, 2019 and 2018

+Management's Discussion and Analysis (Unaudited) A1-A7

+Independent Auditor's Report 1-3

+Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 4-5

+Basic Financial Statements

-Statements of Net Position and Governmental Funds Balance Sheet 6 - 7
+Statements of Net Position and Governmental Funds Balance Sheet 6-7

-Statements of Revenues, Expenses and Changes in Governmental Fund Balances and Net Position 8 - 9
+Statements of Revenues, Expenses, and Changes in Governmental Fund Balances and Net Position 8-9

-Notes to Financial Statements 10 - 21
+Notes to Financial Statements 10-21

-Required Supplementary Information
+Supplementary Information

-Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual All Governmental Fund Types 22 - 24
+Required Supplementary Information Schedules of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual 22-24

+All Governmental Fund Types 25-26

-Notes to Supplementary Information 25 - 26
+Notes to Supplementary Information 25-20

-Other Schedules

-Schedule of Improvement Authorizations - Capital Fund 27 - 28
+Other Schedules Schedule of Improvement Authorizations - Capital Fund 27-28

-Statistical Information 29 - 30
+Statistical Information 29-30

 Roster of Officials 31

+Comments and Recommendations

-Comments and Recommendations 32 - 33
+Comments and Recommendations 32-33

 Schedule of Findings and Recommendations 34

 Schedule of Prior Year Findings and Recommendations 35